-In accordance with the requirements of the Act, and in particular section 11 thereof, I attest that the Board of Directors of Enbridge Inc. has reviewed the information contained in the report.
-Based on my knowledge, and having exercised reasonable diligence, I attest that the information in the report is true, accurate and complete in all material respects for the purposes of the Act, for the reporting year listed above.
+In accordance with the requirements of the Act, and in particular section 11 thereof, I, in the capacity of Chair of the Enbridge Inc. Board of Directors, attest that I have reviewed the information contained in the report on behalf of the governing body of Enbridge Inc., which controls the entities listed herein.
+Based on my knowledge, and having exercised reasonable diligence, I attest that the information in the report is true, accurate and complete in all material respects for the purposes of the Act, for the 2024 reporting period.

-Pamela Caster
+Pamela Carter